centria/cs-exercises-20/README.md

 #### Exercise_19

-* CrEate a program, which asks the user for two integers and counts their sum.
+* create a program, which asks the user for two integers and counts their sum.
 This time, also print the equation to the user, too.

 ```console
 Give the first number!